Jammin93/clipp/README.rst

 .. admonition:: **Note**

-   Throughout this documentation, whenever differentiating between options and parameters is not important, the term option is used as a more general term to refer to either an option or a parameter.
+   Throughout this documentation, whenever differentiation between options and parameters is not important, the term option will be used as a more general term to refer to either an option or a parameter.
+In cases where a distinction should be made, paramters will be referred to by their formal name.

 The parameter we have defined above tells the parser to consume a list of strings representing integer values, convert those values to type ``int``, compute the sum of those values, and map the computed sum to the key "value" in the namespace object which the parser returns.
 Let's get familiar with how to parse arguments by supplying one of the aliases for the default help option to our command's ``parse`` method.